-Excerpt: God gave the Law to Israel to serve as their guardian to keep them on the right path.
+Excerpt: God gave the Law of Moses to Israel to serve as their guardian to keep them on the right path.
 The Law was never able to impart eternal life: Eternal life is granted those who believe.
 This was true before Christ came and is still true today.
 When Christ came, He became our Tutor, and we no longer need the Law to keep us on the right path.

 3:19 Why the Law then?
-It was added because of transgressions, having been ordained through angels by the agency of a mediator, until the seed would come to whom the promise had been made.
+It was added because of transgressions, having been ordained through angels (cf. Acts 7:53) by the agency of a mediator, until the seed would come to whom the promise had been made.
 3:20 Now a mediator is not for one party only; whereas God is only one.

 3:21 Is the Law then contrary to the promises of God?
 May it never be!
 For if a law had been given which was able to impart life, then righteousness would indeed have been based on law.
 3:22 But the Scripture has shut up everyone under sin, so that the promise by faith in Jesus Christ might be given to those who believe.

 3:23 But before faith came, we were kept in custody under the law, being shut up to the faith which was later to be revealed.
 3:24 Therefore the Law has become our tutor to lead us to Christ,

 so that we may be justified by faith.
 3:25 But now that faith has come, we are no longer under a tutor.